SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-05-06]] 8:03 AM — Synced 3 highlights from 1 document.
     - 3 highlights from AI Conquers Gravity: Robo-Dog, Trained by GPT-4, Stays Balanced on Rolling, Deflating Yoga Ball

+[[2024-05-07]] 6:46 AM — Synced 9 highlights from 1 document.
+    - 9 highlights from GraphRAG: LLM-Derived Knowledge Graphs for RAG